Nhanderu/Gorduchinha/README.md

 Code for the API server.
 It depends on `app`.

+To run it, execute `go run ./cmd/api`.

 ### `cmd/job-scraper`

 Code for the scraper bot.
 It depends on `app`.

+To run it, execute `go run ./cmd/job-scraper`.

 ## License